linsalrob/atavide_lite/README.md

    - [pbs](pbs/README.md) - designed to work on the NCI infrastructrue for now

-Currently the pipeline depends on
+Currently the pipeline depends on these software

    - fastp
    - samtools